Using our cutters for best results

 4) Prepare your clay

 Roll out your conditioned clay to the desired thickness.
-This will be detailed in the cutter description so make sure it is the correct thickness for the type of cutter you intend to use otherwise the embossed elements might not work! if you are using a pasta roller this is usually the thickest setting - approx 2-2.6mm thick.
+This will be detailed in the cutter description so make sure it is the correct thickness for the type of cutter you intend to use otherwise the embossed elements might not work!
+If you are using a pasta roller this is usually setting 2 - approx 2.5mm thick.
 If you are using a rolling pin you are advised to purchase some depth guides so you can roll it out to the correct thickness by hand.
-Lay your clay onto your work surface.
-If you have rolled it out by hand on the same surface make sure to cut it off with your tissue blade and place it back on again so it is not stuck down.
+Make sure the clay has been rolled onto the tile and it is well adhered before you use your cutter otherwise the clay will stick to your cutter and not come out cleanly.

 EXPERT TIP: avoid touching the surface of the clay with your fingertips as this will leave fingerprints! you can place a piece of clean printer paper on top of the clay and rub it or roll it out gently to remove them if this happens.